exploring self-realization, sacred personhood, and full humanity

 We’d all like to belong to this man’s church; or, if not as a member, we’d most certainly like to have him as a friend and good person in our lives.
 Absolutely.

 These good people on the local level, like Rocky’s pastor, are not involved in any kind of dramatic “simony” or power-and-control games.
-Those higher up on the food chain, or maybe the other pastors across town, probably are playing power games, but your good pastor loves what he’s doing, and loves his people, and the people know it, and they’re loyal to him.
+Those higher up the food chain probably are playing power games, but your good pastor loves what he’s doing, and loves his people, and the people know it, and they’re loyal to him.

 On the Word Gems site, on a thousand pages, we’ve discussed ad nauseam how in Summerland we’ll be giving up and outgrowing our religious faith of this world.
 The apostle Paul in Galatians said that all religions here represent an early developmental stage on our path to maturity.